The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: The effect of the H-He EoS

 \section{The effect of the H-He EoS}

 In this study we used the CMS EoS with non-ideal interactions for H-He (see Section \ref{sec:Methods} for details).
 Here, we present the planetary evolution when using the SCvH EoS for H-He \citep{Saumon+1995} instead of CMS.
 Figure \ref{fig:RadiusEvolutionEoSCompariosn} shows the radius evolution for the models with a warm start and a wide composition gradient using both EoS.
 We find small deviations of $\lesssim2\%$ for the planetary radius after 10 Gyr.
-Comparing the water EoS using MESA is currently not possible due to the rather complex implementation procedure (e.g., Helled et al., 2025, submitted).
+Comparing the water EoS using MESA is currently not possible due to the rather complex implementation procedure \citep[e.g.][]{Helled+2025}.

 As noted above, detailed investigations of different EoSs and mixtures that systematically quantify the role of the used EoS and assumed composition are required.
 This is in particularly timely now as exoplanetary data is improving and theoretical uncertainties can be significant \citep{Mueller+2020b}.